rubocode/frontier.nvim/doc/history/README.md

 truecolor terminals.

 I was not too concerned about 16 color terminals at the time.
-I handled the situation via **nvim.config** by checking terminal type and defaulting to the system default when the terminal is not either xterm256 or truecolor.
+I handled the situation via **nvim.config** by checking terminal type and switching to the system default when the terminal is not either xterm256 or truecolor.

 I reached the point of reproducing the original xterm256 colorscheme and guess what, it looked the same on macOS terminal and WezTerm.

-Now I wanted to generalize theming abstraction from there.
+Now I wanted to generalize the theming abstraction from there.
 Then I found [**Apprentice**](../scheme/apprentice/README.md) by **Romain Lafourcade**.
 It worked the same on both the masOS Terminal and WezTerm.
 The theming in apprentice was simpler than two-firewatch.

-With this new found knowledge, I simplified my theming abstraction and started work on this colorscheme named initially named [**frontier**](../scheme/frontier/README.md).
+With this new found knowledge, I simplified my theming abstraction and started work on this colorscheme that I initially named [**frontier**](../scheme/frontier/README.md).

-I have now renamed the project to its original name [**uniwatch**](https://github.com/rubocode/uniwatch.nvim).
+I have now renamed the project back to its original name [**uniwatch**](https://github.com/rubocode/uniwatch.nvim).

 ### PRIORITIES

-The important thing in the colorscheme is not just how it looks on face value.
+The important thing in the color scheme is not just how it looks on face value.
-While that is also improtant, as a programmer's editor, it is vital that syntactic nuances are handled elegantly and consistently.

-Evolution over time rests on supporting new languages and new plugins.
+While that is also important, as a programmer's editor, it is vital that syntactic nuances are handled elegantly and consistently.
+Successful evolution and durability rest on supporting new languages and new plugins quickly and easily.
 So highlight groups are central.
-You need to centralize the highlight group profiles and allows the colorscheme theme to impact it.
+You need to centralize the highlight group profiles and allow the color scheme theme to impact it.

 ### APPROACH

 There are three basic approaches to the design problem:

-* Centralize the highlight groups in a separate project (repository) and use it as a dependency to the color themes (This is a bit cumbersome, but it is the generic treesitter like approach).
+* Centralize the highlight groups in a separate project (repository) and consider the color theme and profiles as a dependency.
+(This is a bit cumbersome, but it is the generic treesitter like approach).

 * Keep the highlight groups centralized in the same repository and asbtract it out so that multiple color themes can reside on the same repository